Narrative Lectionary FAQ

 What if we want to read a Gospel?

-When the primary text is not from a Gospel, there is a compelmentary Gospel text suggested.
+When the primary text is not from a Gospel, there is an accompanying Gospel text suggested.
 So during the fall when the primary readings are taken from the Old Testament, and in the spring when primary readings come from the Epistles, a Gospel reading is provided in the schedule.
-When the primary reading is from the Gospel, the complementary reading is taken from the Psalms.
+When the primary reading is from the Gospel, the accompanying reading is taken from the Psalms.

 How does it work in worship?